r-raymond/pyconde2023/slides/Rusty Python/slides.md

 ### Some Things that Are Terrible About Rust

-* Split
+* Compilation time can be very slow
-* Compilation Time
+* At times Rust is quite verbose

-* Compilation errors are sometimes hard to understand
+* Getting lifetime parameters right sometimes feels like a puzzle

 ---